primus/primus/README.md

   side component.
 We're bundling a snapshot of these libraries inside of Primus.
   We will always be targeting the latest version of these transformers when we bundle the library.
-- uws works only on Node.js version 4 or above.

 ### Parsers